ericvolp12/ericvolp12.github.io/_posts/2016-11-23-floatplane.md

 While I'd love to go into more detail about how the CMS works and how the Transcoding drivers function right now, I think it'd be best to hold my tongue until the system has proven itself and I've had a few hours of sleep.

 Aaaaaanyhow, as it currently rests, the system is up and running.
-Members of the Floatplane Club on LinusTechTips.com are avaible to stream their glorious early-release, ad free content without too much trouble.
+Members of the Floatplane Club on LinusTechTips.com are available to stream their glorious early-release, ad free content without too much trouble.

 The future for the platform is so bright I've gotta wear my Gunnars...